-Rome, the Eternal City and capital of Italy, is steeped in history and culture.
+Rome, Italy’s Eternal City and capital, is steeped in history and culture.
 A truly amazing city dating back 3,000 years, it boasts an impressive list of must-see attractions.

 The Colosseum, Pantheon and Roman Forum are particular highlights.
 However, wherever you wander, you will likely come across hidden gems.